-This figure displays source for enforcing the DE suffix with concrete extending classes.
+This figure displays source for enforcing the DE suffix with a base class.

 The 2013 version of Microsoft Word for Windows has 39,900 entries in the Help system.
 If you studied one of those entries per day it would take over 109 years to learn all the features of this one piece of software!
 Word is hardly unique; many technologies are feature-bloated beyond an ability to learn them quickly.
 An ATW can limit API complexity by filtering out seldom used features that do not align with a pattern language.

 As an example, consider the following diagram listing nine API methods:

 This figure lists the API for the Java JPA EntityManagerFactory class.

 There is an opportunity to reduce the number of public methods used in this class.
 Presume that the approach calls for the EntityManagerFactory (with its internal shared cache) to remain durable for the life of the application.
 In this case, there is no need to ever invoke the close() and isOpen() methods.
 A wrapper can eliminate exposing methods not applicable to a design approach.